aycabas/OneProductivityHub-TeamsFX-WomenInTechConf/README.md

 In this lab, you will learn:
 - Creating a Microsoft Teams tab by using Microsoft Teams Toolkit
 - Adding an authentication feature by using Microsoft Teams Toolkit
-- Consuming Microsoft Graph Toolkit components and TeamsFX provider to enable Microsoft 365 data such as calendar, tasks and files in a Teams tab
+- Consuming Microsoft Graph Toolkit components and TeamsFX provider to enable Microsoft 365 data such as agenda, to-do tasks and files in a Teams tab

 Final solution will be a Microsoft Teams tab for monitoring your agenda, to-do tasks and file list: